symfony/symfony-docs/cookbook/bundles/inheritance.rst

 ``layout.html.twig`` template so that it uses your application's base layout.
 Since the file lives at ``Resources/views/layout.html.twig`` in the ``FOSUserBundle``, you can create your own file in the same location of ``AcmeUserBundle``.
-Symfony will ignore the file that lives inside the ``FOSUserBundle`` entirely, and use your file instead.
+Symfony2 will ignore the file that lives inside the ``FOSUserBundle`` entirely, and use your file instead.

 The same goes for routing files, validation configuration and other resources.